 This school is one component of the University Hill family of four schools, envisaged as a continuum of learning from pre-kindergarten to post-secondary education, on the UBC campus.
-The Vancouver School Board wrote an educational prospectus for this group of schools to lead the way with 21st Century Learning objectives.
+The Vancouver School Board wrote an educational prospectus for this group of schools to lead the way with 21st century learning objectives.

-Teaching spaces are designed to extend outside through balconies and a terrace on the 2nd floor of the Middle School, enabling ecological study and experimentation.
+Teaching spaces are designed to extend outside through balconies and a terrace on the 2nd floor of the middle school, enabling ecological study and experimentation.
 Common areas are enhanced by the Neighbourhood Learning Centre area to increase community use.

-Examples of 21st Century Learning objectives supported by the school plan include:
+Examples of 21st century learning objectives supported by the school plan include:

 - classrooms and seminar rooms with different shapes, sizes, furnishings, and acoustic qualities to support learning groups of different sizes and purposes

-- classrooms are grouped around a “Learning Commons” to foster a sense of larger community and are extensively glazed to allow natural supervision from adjacent spaces
+- classrooms are grouped around a learning commons to foster a sense of larger community and are extensively glazed to allow natural supervision from adjacent spaces

-- a “professional office” is provided to foster professional teaching collaboration, centrally located and glazed for supervision of the learning commons, as well as easy access to and from students
+- a professional office is provided to foster professional teaching collaboration, centrally located and glazed for supervision of the learning commons, as well as easy access to and from students

-- multi-purpose classrooms, such as the “Da Vinci” Science and Art Studio are provided
+- multi-purpose classrooms, such as the Da Vinci Science and Art Studio, are provided

-- the “Learning Commons” and / or classrooms are expandable into each other by opening, easily lifted, glass “garage doors”
+- the learning commons and / or classrooms are expandable into each other by opening, easily lifted, glass garage doors

 One goal is to incorporate green features into the building as a tool for students to learn about sustainability.
 The project includes passive design strategies such as:

-- considering daylighting, solar shading and other factors;
+- considering daylighting, solar shading and other factors

-- and appropriate uses of the site.
+- appropriate uses of the site

-Click here for a video that was created for the school in collaboration with Digital Cyclops and Fielding Nair International.
+View the video that was created for the school in collaboration with Digital Cyclops and Fielding Nair International.